Version Information: Version 1.0 +Caplifive

 The CALL instruction is used to call a sealed capability, i.e., to switch to another domain.

-We define d
+We define d as the following:

 -